 Josh’s career as a mechanical engineer is motivated by his recognition of the built environment’s impact on the health and wellbeing of communities.
 He began in our Calgary studio, specializing in the HVAC, plumbing, fire protection, and building automation industries before moving to Toronto to evolve his passion for healthcare and healthy building design.
-Josh has contributed to numerous projects across Canada, including two of Alberta’s largest healthcare infrastructure projects in the past decade: the Calgary Cancer Centre and Grande Prairie Regional Hospital.
+Josh has contributed to numerous projects across Canada, including two of Alberta’s largest healthcare infrastructure projects in the past decade: the Arthur J.E.
+Child Comprehensive Cancer Centre and Grande Prairie Regional Hospital.
 His work spans all phases of design, from concept to contract administration and completion.
 Believing that designing healthy buildings is best accomplished through a collaborative, integrated design process, Josh works closely with project teams, disciplines, and stakeholders to provide quality engineering solutions that meet specific project objectives and requirements.

 Neel is passionate about applying the art and science of building performance simulation and data-driven design to produce positive outcomes for the built environment.
 He embraces holistic solutions that minimize the environmental impact of building assets while providing enhanced value to building owners, developers, policymakers, and designers through improved well-being and reduced total cost of ownership.
 Neel believes that an integrated and collaborative approach that incorporates diverse perspectives is essential for delivering high-performance buildings.